 Do I need UET Conversion Tracking?

 Manual CPC (cost per click): You set your ad group and keyword bids, and Microsoft Advertising uses these bids every time.
 This is every campaign's default bid strategy.
 To switch the default Manual CPC strategy to Enhanced CPC, click on the Settings tab from the Campaign page.
 Under Bid strategy, choose Enhanced CPC: Adjust my bid to get more conversions.

 Enhanced CPC (cost per click): You set your ad group and keyword bids, and Microsoft Advertising automatically adjusts your bids in real time to increase your chances for a conversion.
 Your bid will go up to 30% higher on searches that are more likely to convert and up to 100% lower on searches less likely to convert.
 (This change will be applied after you set your bid adjustments.)

-Remember, you can improve your cost per click (CPC) to get a lower cost per action (CPA) by considering bids, ad copy, and much more.
+Remember, you can improve your cost per click (CPC) to get a lower cost per action (CPA) by considering bids, ad copy and much more.
 For example, you can lower your bids to your break-even CPC, especially for your top 10 percent of keywords or placements.
-(Your break-even CPC is your gross profit multiplied by your conversations per click.)
+(Your break-even CPC is your gross profit multiplied by your conversions per click.)

 Eliminate low conversion rates (CVR)

 Cost per action is driven by CPCs and conversion rate.
 The number of leads you get is your budget divided by your cost per action (CPA), which is made up of your cost per click and conversion rate.
 Here are some ways to eliminate low conversation rates:

 1. Exclude poor performing keywords, placements and audiences

 - Run a search term report and add negatives keywords

 - For RLSAs, exclude audiences with -100 percent incremental bid